Lac Deschênes: History

 The lake was first known as Chaudière Lake by the first colonial settlers in the early 1800s.
 The original name of the village that became Aylmer was the Chaudière Farm Village, for the Chaudière Lake Farm created by Philemon Wright Jr.

 As the Francophone population of the area increased, it became more commonly known as lac-Deschênes.
 It is now officially known by the French name only.

+Recreation

-Recreational boating and sailing
+Boating and sailing

 Lac Deschênes is used for recreational boating and sailing.
 It is home to five sailing clubs and one commercial marina.
 Britannia Yacht Club is the oldest, established in 1887.
 It is located at the eastern end of the lake near the Deschênes Rapids.
 Next is the Nepean Sailing Club established in 1979 but now the largest of the Ottawa area sailing clubs.
 It is located in Dick Bell Park on Carling Avenue in the former City of Nepean.

 The Lac Deschênes Sailing Club and the Kanata Sailing Club are the two smaller clubs consisting primarily of dinghy fleets.
 On the Quebec side of the lake is the Club de Voile Grande-Rivière located at the Aylmer Marina.